Mark-B-88/go-the-complete-guide/04-bank-app/README.md

 ---

-# Writing to files to persis data
+# Writing to file to persist data

 ```go
 package main